 •Opportunities to enjoy sports at Aquasox Baseball games, Everett Silvertips Ice Hockey games or ice skating at the Angel of the Winds Community Ice Rink.

-•Arts and culture of all kinds including two symphony orchestras, 250 resident visual artists, five performance venues within two miles and public artwork throughout the city.
+•Arts and culture of all kinds including two symphony orchestras, over 250 resident visual artists, five performance venues within two miles and public artwork throughout the city.

 •Lively restaurants and entertainment venues including Angel of the Winds Arena.